MuhammadHamad/Endicode/replit.md

 # Overview

-FoundryFlow is a production-ready marketing website for an agency specializing in modern web/app development and AI automation services.
+Endicode is a production-ready marketing website for an agency specializing in modern web/app development and AI automation services.
 The site features a glassmorphism design with electric-blue and neon-mint color palette, interactive automation demos, and comprehensive lead processing capabilities.
 Built as a full-stack application with both client-side demos and server-side contact form handling.

 # User Preferences